top of page

 Why Some Areas Require Site-Specific Drawings for Standard Buildings

 Many clients are surprised to learn that some municipalities require site-specific engineered drawings even for garages or workshops.
+This requirement depends on:

 • Local code enforcement policies